kautilyaa/ticket-creation-customer-support/README.md

-# Ticket Creation Customer Support
+# Ticket Creation Customer Support | Smart India Hackathon Winning solution 2019
-Automatic ticket creation for Customer Support.<br>
+For problem statement RV5 : Developing a customer support system for customer communating through email Automatic ticket creation for Customer Support.<br>
 Run email_full.py to start fetching mail from the server and start generating ticket.<br>
 ## Our topic focus on basically these particular areas: